andyatkinson/andyatkinson.github.io/pg-puny-powerful.md

 * [What are advantages of using transaction pooling with pgbouncer?](https://stackoverflow.com/a/12189973/126688)
 * [Be Prepared!](https://medium.com/@devinburnette/be-prepared-7768d1a111e1)

-### Discussion of prepared statements
+### Discussion of Prepared Statements

+Prepared Statements are enabled by default in Rails, and are incompatible with transaction level pooling with pgbouncer.
+What are prepared statements?

-Simple example, select a row by primary key id.
+Simple example below, manually taking a SQL statement and making it a prepared statement.
+Select a row by primary key id.

 ```
 prepare loc (int) as select * from locations where id = $1;
 execute loc(1);
 ```

+What is the purpose of prepared statements?

 > While providing a minimal boost in performance, this functionality also makes an application less vulnerable to SQL injection attacks.